Some even suffered unexpected organ failure and needed a transplant (which they got, baruch Hashem).

 But the giburot insist on getting huffy with the old “I would never let myyyy children do that!”
 (No names actually mentioned of course!
 But if you know the people in their building, then you know exactly whom they mean...)
 Or they even say it in front of the mother in front of a group.
 Hint, hint!
-Everyone knows, the mother also knows, she’s dying inside, but she can’t show it.
+Everyone knows, the mother also knows, maybe now she’s dying inside from the group humilation, but she can’t show it.

-These giburot also don’t consider that maybe if they didn’t have such flexible (submissive?) husbands who let them run the whole show, then they might not have been able to be the very giburot we all know and love today.
+These giburot also don’t consider that maybe if they didn’t have such flexible (er, submissive) husbands who let them run the whole show, then they might not have been able to be such giburot.

 (The giburot will tell you that they either wouldn’t have married such a man OR they would never “allow” him to behave that way OR they would just put all their kochot in raising their children properly, even if that would mean yelling at them too.)

 Or some mothers b’shitah decide they want to avoid indulging in routine yelling.

 They also feel that they're being completely fair and staying far from the ugly trait of hypocrisy.
 After all, they aren't asking anyone to do anything they wouldn't do themselves!

 “I never left my stroller in the building lobby,” she says.
 “Even when I had twins and we lived on the second floor, I lugged that thing up and down aaaall those stairs!”

 “Well,” said her neighbor.
 “I also never left my stroller in the lobby, even when I had two kids in the stroller and another two clinging to the side.
 But what can I do that I honestly no longer have the physical strength to lug even one little baby up and down the stairs in a stroller?
 It's not my fault that I'm no longer 29 and that my last pregnancy took so much out of me.”

 That dissenting, weakened neighbor got a doubtful look in reply.